ibbles/LearningUnrealEngine/Collision shapes.md

 Collision shapes are what are sent to the physics engine.
 A collision shape on the Static Mesh is required for enabling Simulate Physics on a Static Mesh Component.

+Some functionality in the engine (which?) require that the collision shape is the Root Component in the Actor.

 ## Simple collision